-For exposures included on the second stage watchlist, an overall recovery strategy is developed by the Credit Risk Management team, and approved by the Credit Committee.
+Where exposures enter the highest risk grade, a recovery strategy is approved by the Commercial Credit Risk Committee.
 The strategy is unique to each account, and is based on the nature of the project, the stage of completion and current market demand.